Own-Data-Privateer/hoardy-web/README.md

 This allows `Hoardy-Web` to be used in rather complex setups.
 When all the pieces are used together, however, they integrate into a rather smooth workflow, demonstrated below.

+## Archiving and replaying a single page

 So, for illustrative purposes, I [added the `Hoardy-Web` extension to a new browser profile in my Firefox, started a `hoardy-web serve` archiving server instance](#quickstart), ensured the extension is running in `Submit dumps via 'HTTP'` mode and its `Server URL` setting points to my `hoardy-web serve` instance ([like this screenshot of the `P&R` tab shows](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.28.0-pr.png)), and then visited a Wikipedia page:

 ![Screenshot of Firefox's viewport with extension's popup shown.](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.28.0-popup.png)

 Also note that, for illustrative purposes, I had enabled `Hoardy-Web`'s ["limbo mode"](./extension/page/help.org#limbo) before visiting it so that `Hoardy-Web` would capture that page and all its requisite resources and then put them all into "limbo" instead of immediately archiving them, thus allowing me to look at the page first.
-This is most useful for when you are about to visit a new page and you are not yet sure you will want to archive that visit.
+This is most useful when you are about to visit a new page and you are not yet sure you will want to archive that visit.
 Or for dynamically generated pages that update all the time with only some versions deserving being archived.

 So, then, I decided I do want to save that page and its resources.
 Hence, I pressed the lower of "In limbo" check-mark buttons there to collect and archive everything from that tab to my `hoardy-web serve` archiving server instance.

-(Actually, the above step can be skipped, since the following step will do that automatically.)
+(Actually, this step can be skipped, since the following step will do that automatically.)

 Then, I pressed the "Replay" button to switch to a replay page generated by `hoardy-web serve` for the above capture (i.e. that button re-navigated that tab to <http://127.0.0.1:3210/web/2/https://en.wikipedia.org/wiki/Bibliometrics>, which `hoardy-web serve` then immediately redirected to the latest archived replay version of that URL):